dotnet/docs/docs/csharp/getting-started/getting-started-with-csharp.md

 ## In This Section
  [Introduction to the C# Language and the .NET Framework](../../csharp/getting-started/introduction-to-the-csharp-language-and-the-net-framework.md)
- Provides an overview of the C# language and the .NET platform.
+ Provides an overview of the C# language and .NET.

  [Additional Resources for Visual C# Programmers](../../csharp/getting-started/additional-resources.md)
  Provides links to Web sites and newsgroups that can help you find answers to common problems.